cavaliba/cmt_monitor/docs/docs/check_folders.md

 It can check for existence, size, number of files, file size, file age, or existing filenames inside the folders.
 It can scan recursively subfolders.

-## Enable the check
+## Enable the module

-Enable de `folders` check in the configuration :
+Enable de module in the configuration :

     # conf.yml

-	checks:
-  	  - folders
+	Module:
+  	  folder:
+  	     enable: yes

 ## Additional parameters